F4 Brazilian Championship

 F4 Brazilian Championship is a racing series regulated according to FIA Formula 4 regulations.
 Originally, the agreement was signed between CBA (Confederação Brasileira de Automobilismo) and F / Promo Racing, the company that already organized Formula Vee competitions in Brazil.
-The latter was replaced by Vicar, the organizator of Stock Car Brasil, before the inaugural season in 2022.
+The latter was replaced by Vicar, the organizer of Stock Car Brasil, before the inaugural season in 2022.

 History

 Gerhard Berger and the FIA Singleseater Commission launched Formula 4 in March 2013.
 The goal of the Formula 4 was to make the ladder to Formula 1 more transparent.
 Besides sporting and technical regulations, costs are also regulated.
 A car to compete in this category may not exceed €30,000 and a single season in Formula 4 may not exceed €100,000.

 Car

 Italian race car constructor Tatuus F4-T014 was planned to be chosen as the official series car.
-Due to delay of the inauguration, the series used newer F4-T-421 model.
+Due to delay of the inauguration, the series used newer Tatuus F4-T421 models.